corentin-begne/phalconTool/README.md

 phalcon generate:build home // for each action of home controller phalcon generate:build // for each controller and action
 ```
-Don't forget to specify the environnement and application with --app= --env= in dev the build file isn't uglified.
+Don't forget to specify the environnement and application with --app= --env= in dev and preprod environnement the build files aren't uglified.
 So it generate a build.js file in the action directory, it will be automaticaly used in the production environnement.

 ### Websocket